 Right.
 You’ve been on a few dates and they don’t know what you’re really like yet.
 You know, that person who’s been known to class a Smint as the same as brushing your teeth, or who’s often to be found eating gherkins from the jar with mayonnaise and watching iPlayer.
 You know, the real you.
 Keep up the cool, refined, tasteful pretence by going to P. Franco.
-This little Clapton wine bar is an excellent spot for a date - as long as you get two seat on the main island - and is perfect for an evening of intimate conversation, delicious food from changing chefs, and gallons of wine.
+This little Clapton wine bar is an excellent spot for a date - as long as you get two seats on the main island - and is perfect for an evening of intimate conversation, delicious food from changing chefs, and gallons of wine.
 Oh, and elaborate false pretences.